matthewc0913/sep11-freedom-project/tool/learning-log.md

 * My next steps is to have the music and video work together to make one video and somehow add that to the website.

 ### 3/17/2025
-* I have created a vedio with the og vid and the music for the website
+* I have created a video with the og vid and the music for the website
 * My next steps is to put that video on Github and have video playable on the website

+### 3/24/2025
+* I have the video on the website but it is not playing correctly sadly.
+* My next steps is to have the video to work in the website.